Mondae8/Daemon/README.md

   I am pursuing a Cybersecurity Degree at Western Governors University (WGU) to gain comprehensive knowledge to advance my career through a competency-based education model, and earn valuable industry certifications

 ## Objective
+I am pursuing a Cybersecurity Degree at Western Governors University (WGU) to gain comprehensive knowledge to advance my career through a competency-based education model, and earn valuable industry certifications

+## Objective

+I aim to use my skills and knowledge to make a meaningful impact, preventing cybercrimes, and creating a resilient digital landscape..

 I aim to use my skills and knowledge to make a meaningful impact, preventing cybercrimes, and creating a resilient digital landscape..